 How did we get here?
-Facing a mix of austerity measures, hiring challenges, and government modernization efforts, many state and local agencies have turned to Al companies promising greater efficiency and cost savings.
-But Al systems are different from other products and services traditionally purchased through government procurement: they displace agency decision-making and discretion, often in ways that are difficult to decipher and manage.
-Despite these differences, agencies still use the same procurement process to purchase everything from AI systems to elevators, printers, and security cameras.
-And the policies behind procurement decisions-competition, efficiency, privatization, and more-do not support the oversight and the country,3 and in so doing, highlights accountability necessary to manage Al risks and delegated decision-making authority.2 how the ways that Al procurement alters and obscures both government decision-making and government accountability efforts.
+Facing a mix of austerity measures, hiring challenges, and government modernization efforts, many state and local agencies have turned to AI companies promising greater efficiency and cost savings.
+But AI systems are different from other products and services traditionally purchased through government procurement: they displace agency decision-making and discretion, often in ways that are difficult to decipher and manage.1 Despite these differences, agencies still use the same procurement process to purchase everything from AI systems to elevators, printers, and security cameras.
+And the policies behind procurement decisions-competition, efficiency, privatization, and more-do not support the oversight and accountability necessary to manage AI risks and delegated decision-making authority.2 the ways that AI procurement alters and obscures both government decision-making and government accountability efforts.

-This report sheds light on the strange, new world of government procurement, highlighting agencies across the country have outsourced their decisions to private companies.
-It builds on over two years of EPIC research into the systems, contracts, and private companies involved in making key government decisions across
+This report sheds light on the strange, new world of government AI procurement, highlighting how agencies across the country have outsourced their decisions to private companies.
+It builds on over two years of EPIC research into the systems, contracts, and private companies involved in making key government decisions across the country,3 and in so doing, highlights